Be the Architect of Your Future

 The Office of the Dean of the College includes multiple resource centers available to help you make the most of your educational experience at Brown.

-- Academic Support Services (J. Walter Wilson, Room 310): Academic Support Services offer a myriad of resources designed to assist Brown students to achieve their academic and personal aspirations.
+- Academic Support Services (Page-Robinson Hall, Room 310): Academic Support Services offer a myriad of resources designed to assist Brown students to achieve their academic and personal aspirations.

 - Curricular Resource Center (Stephen Robert '62 Campus Center, Room 228): Visit the CRC to learn how to best engage with Brown's curriculum and utilize its academic resources.
 Student coordinators share their expertise with their peers, advising about proposing and implementing independent study projects, finding experiential learning opportunities away from Brown, planning for life after graduation, and maximizing the campus's resources.